 The internet is a brilliant place to connect with others, to be creative and to discover new things.
 In order to stay safe and to enjoy the many wonderful opportunities to engage in the world of social media it is vital to follow basic e-safety guidelines.

 From this September, Ofsted has issued new guidelines in regards to e-safety provision in schools.
-This basically means that during an inspection, Ofsted will be on the look out for how the Academy protects and educates staff and pupils in its use of technology, and what measures the Academy has in place to intervene and support should a particular issue arise.
+This basically means that during an inspection, Ofsted will be on the look out for how the Academy protects and educates staff and students in its use of technology, and what measures the Academy has in place to intervene and support should a particular issue arise.

 The Hyndburn Academy is keen to promote the safe, and responsible, use of communication and interactive communication technologies.
-As such, all Year 7 and 8 students study the importance of E-safety as part of their learning within the New Technologies faculty.

 Potential risks can include, but are not limited to: